AR-Rehman7/AR-s_microinformatics/README.md

 # AR-s_microinformatics
+Author : Abdur Rehman Asghar
+where to contact : abdurrehmanasghar305@gmail.com
-A class work done in a internship related to bioinformatics and data science
+A class work done in an internship related to bioinformatics and data science